jesser360/yardspace-with-react/README.md

 <ul>
 <li>Facebook Login</li>
 <li>Expanding the amount of cities users can host in</li>
-<li>Option to add addition images for a user's yard, with a carousel to display them</li>
+<li>Option to add additional images for a user's yard, with a carousel to display them</li>
 </ul>
 <br>
 <a href ="https://yardspace.herokuapp.com/">Heroku Link</a>